pocorall/hello-scaloid-sbt/README.markdown

 #### Generate the local.properties file

-     $ android update project -p . # in the root of the project
+     $ android update project -p src/main --target android-16 # in the root of the project

 #### Plugins